 Free things to do in Oslo with teens

-Oslo offers, some of the best free things to do with your teenage family members.
-These free city activities are perfect for keeping everyone happy and entertained without having to spend any money.
+Oslo offers some of the best free things to do with your teenage family members.
+These free city activities are perfect for keeping everyone happy and entertained without spending any money.

 - Armed Forces Museum